-The Seychelles National Botanical Gardens, located in Mont Fleuri near Victoria, the capital of the Republic of Seychelles, is the country’s oldest national park and a must-see spot for nature lovers and tourists.Established in 1901, it has long been cherished as a place where visitors can experience Seychelles’ rich flora and ecosystems.
+The Seychelles National Botanical Gardens, located in Mont Fleuri near Victoria, the capital of the Republic of Seychelles, is the oldest national park in Seychelles and a must-see destination for nature lovers and tourists.Established in 1901, it has long been cherished as a place where visitors can experience the rich flora and ecosystems of Seychelles.

 History and Background